MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 - NOCSH
 ms.custom:
 - Audio Conferencing
-description: Il servizio di migrazione delle riunioni (MMS) è un servizio che viene eseguito in background e aggiorna automaticamente le riunioni di Skype for business e Microsoft teams per gli utenti.
-MMS è progettato per eliminare la necessità per gli utenti di eseguire lo strumento di migrazione delle riunioni per aggiornare le riunioni di Skype for business e Microsoft teams. ms.openlocfilehash: 81bd5f1e9304ff3ff6eedb901a50632aa6edd73a ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/08/2020 ms.locfileid: "44163955"
+description: Meeting Migration Service (MMS) is a service that runs in the background and automatically updates Skype for Business and Microsoft Teams meetings for users.
+MMS is designed to eliminate the need for users to run the Meeting Migration Tool to update their Skype for Business and Microsoft Teams meetings. ms.openlocfilehash: da04e98269f20eca327b30c2bd40f3e5181523d0 ms.sourcegitcommit: a94a267c421a78587b0dbbea5fa167aad2882e9b ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 07/01/2020 ms.locfileid: "45012182"
 ---
 # <a name="using-the-meeting-migration-service-mms"></a>Uso del servizio di migrazione delle riunioni (MMS)